tingold/pgdog/docs/docs/features/healthchecks.md

 # Healthchecks

-Databases proxied by pgDog are regularly checked with healtchecks.
-A healtcheck is a simple query, e.g.
+Databases proxied by pgDog are regularly checked with healthchecks.
+A healthcheck is a simple query, e.g.
 `SELECT 1`, which ensures the database is reachable and able to answer requests.

 If a database fails a healthcheck, it's placed in a list of banned hosts.
 Banned databases are removed